cwfparsonson/cwfparsonson.github.io/_pages/about.md

    -->

 <div style="text-align: justify">
-I am a communication networks Ph.D. student.
-My research is focused on improving resource allocation in computer networks.
-In particular, I am interested in using machine learning and optimisation algorithms to improve optical computer networks to the point where they have vastly superior scalability, bandwidth, latency and power consumption relative to their electronic counterparts.
-Specifically, I am working on: (1) Using machine learning for combinatorial optimisation over large graphs applied to resource allocation in optical data centre networks and distributed deep learning clusters; (2) optimisation algorithms applied to ultra-fast optical switching; and (3) benchmarking.
+I am a Ph.D. student working on communication networks, machine learning, and optimisation.
+My research is focused on solving NP-hard discrete optimisation problems with AI, particularly with the use of reinforcement learning and graph neural networks.
+My specific research interests include: (1) Machine learning for combinatorial optimisation over graphs; (2) resource allocation in optical data centre networks and distributed deep learning clusters; (3) optimisation algorithms applied to ultra-fast optical switching; and (4) benchmarking.
 </div>